-Miller, 45, has been buying debt tied to homebuilding and land-backed securities called dirt bonds for the $9 billion Nuveen High Yield Municipal Bond Fund (NHMRX), which earned 21.2 percent last year.
+Miller, 45, has been buying debt tied to homebuilding and land-backed securities called dirt bonds for the $9 billion Nuveen High Yield Municipal Bond Fund (NHMRX:US), which earned 21.2 percent last year.
 The gain beat all open-end, national muni funds that are at least three years old and geared toward institutional investors, data compiled by Bloomberg show.

 The fund invests in securities rated BBB+, three steps above junk, and lower.
 It’s betting on the riskiest part of the $3.7 trillion muni market -- land-secured debt accounts for almost half of muni issues in default.
 Miller is doing this as builders last year broke ground on the most houses since 2008 and home prices rose the most in more than two years.

 “We are still buying areas that are benefitting from the improvement in real-estate markets,” said Miller, who helps manage $86.5 billion of munis as co-head of fixed-income in Chicago.
 “So we’re still buying tax-allocation, property-tax backed issues.”